unparalleled-js/docs-1/connectors/dialogflow.md

   Once done, click on **Continue**.

-8. Create a key for this service account by clicking on the **Create key** button.
+6. Create a key for this service account by clicking on the **Create key** button.
 ![Create service account 1](/assets/images/connectors/dialogflow/create-key-1.png) *Begin creating a key*

-9. Choose **JSON** as the **Key** type, then click the **Create** button.
+7. Choose **JSON** as the **Key** type, then click the **Create** button.
 ![Create service account 2](/assets/images/connectors/dialogflow/create-key-2.png) *Choose JSON key type*

-10. When the key is created, a download of the JSON file will start.
+8. When the key is created, a download of the JSON file will start.
 Choose a location (remember the path to this location, you'll need it later!) to save it and confirm.
 > **Caution: You can only download this JSON file once, so make sure to save the file and keep it somewhere safe.
 If you lose this key or it becomes compromised, you can use the same process to create another.**

-11. Once complete, you'll see a pop up with a confirmation message.
+9. Once complete, you'll see a pop up with a confirmation message.
 Click **Close**.
 ![Create service account 3](/assets/images/connectors/dialogflow/create-key-3.png)

-12. Set up the Google Cloud SDK on your machine if you don't have it already.
+10. Set up the Google Cloud SDK on your machine if you don't have it already.
 Follow the steps described here: https://cloud.google.com/sdk/docs/ (don't worry, it's quick and easy)

-13. After the Google Cloud SDK is up and running, execute the following command in terminal (replacing `<service-account-key-file.json>` with the path to the JSOn file you downloaded in step 10):
+11. After the Google Cloud SDK is up and running, execute the following command in terminal (replacing `<service-account-key-file.json>` with the path to the JSON file you downloaded in step 8):
 ```
 gcloud auth activate-service-account --key-file=<service-account-key-file.json>
 ```
-15. Next, obtain the Client Access Token by executing the following command in terminal:
+12. Next, obtain the Client Access Token by executing the following command in terminal:
 ```
 gcloud auth print-access-token
 ```
-16. Use the the Client Access token in your Dialogflow connection in Workato.
+13. Use the Client Access token in your Dialogflow connection in Workato.
 ![Dialogflow connector](/assets/images/connectors/dialogflow/dialogflow-connector.png)